zonca/singularity-comet/README.md

 See an introduction to this tutorial on my blog: <https://zonca.github.io/2017/01/singularity-hpc-comet.html>

+## Use a pre-made Singularity container

+Available on Comet at:

+    /oasis/scratch/comet/zonca/temp_project/ubuntu_anaconda_2018.simg

+Available on DockerHub, see the `Dockerfile` in `jupyter_datascience_docker/`, see <https://hub.docker.com/r/zonca/jupyter-datascience-comet/>, you can transform it into a singularity container directly on Comet with:

+    module load singularity
+    singularity pull docker://zonca/jupyter-datascience-comet

+Available on SingularityHub at <https://www.singularity-hub.org/collections/1309>:

+    module load singularity
+    singularity pull shub://zonca/singularity-comet

+## Build a Ubuntu 16.04 container

-## Requirements on the Host
+### Requirements on the Host

 First of all we need to build a container on a machine where we have `root` access, we cannot do this on Comet.
 I tested the following on Ubuntu 16.04.

 If are interested in testing MPI locally on the Host, you'll need to install `mvapich2` on the Host machine, you can follow the commands inside `ubuntu.def`.

-## Build a Ubuntu 16.04 container
+### How to build the container with singularity

 Currently the kernel on Comet does not support Ubuntu 18.04.

-You can also test the container I have already built, it is available on Comet at:

-    /oasis/scratch/comet/zonca/temp_project/ubuntu_anaconda_2018.simg

 Install the `debootstrap` package into the Host machine.